siko74/AzureNotebooks/environment/ReadMe.md

 This script reproduces the Azure Notebooks Preview compute container environment as closely as possible.
 The script is supplied as-is to reproduce the Azure Notebooks Preview environment frozen to June 2020 state.
 It is important to maintain your development environment with recent secure versions of these packages.

-to run the script invoke `sh install.sh`.
+To run the script invoke `sh install.sh`.

 ## Known Issues